Diagnostic Models#

 Note

-Diagnostic models do not need to inherit this protocol, this is simply used to define the required APIs.
+Diagnostic models do not need to inherit this protocol, this is only used to define the required APIs.

 Diagnostic models also tend to extend one class: